-It is again possible to ask your internship questions during the physical consultation hour on Mondays from 13:00 to 14:00 in room C-4-260!
+It is possible to ask your internship questions during the physical consultation afternoon on Mondays from 13:00 to 16:00 in room C-4-260!

 Doing an internship is a good way to experience the every day practice of industrial design engineering.
 In the Bachelor you can do the minor Internship (IO3820-15).
 You will have 18 weeks to decide for yourself which Master you want to do, or if you rather prefer to go working immediately after your Bachelor.
 Under the tab 'Minor Internship' you will find more information.
 Read the manual carefully!
 This explains very well what is expected from you before, during and after the internship.

 Internship (ID5010) is part of the master elective courses of Industrial Design Engineering.
 You will find more information under the tab 'Master Internship'.
 Read the manual carefully!
 This explains very well what is expected from you before, during and after the internship.
 An internship during your Master should last at least 10 weeks.

 Companies and organisations which are interested can find information on internships in the manual for internship companies

 On this webpage you can also find the current offer of internships for IDE students, under the tab 'Internship Opportunities'.
 You can also find these on the board in the hall of the faculty, to the right of the Applied Labs.
 Moreover, you will find interesting tips and links under the other tabs on this website.
 If you have any questions after reading the manual, you can contact Jolanda van Domburg via internshipoffice-IO@tudelft.nl

 Due to the great uncertainty about the development and spread of the COVID-19 virus, worldwide and no longer being able to fall back on government and business travel insurance for repatriation, decisions about internships, graduation and research projects abroad are made by the Executive Board.